-The calculation of both the WFH allowance and the commuting allowance is done on the basis of the average amount of working days per month, which is 21,7 days allocated to home respectively office days.
+The calculation of both the WFH allowance and the commuting allowance is done based on the average amount of working days per month, which is 21,7 days allocated to home respectively office days.

-Therefore: 21.7 / 5 (days per week) X the real home working days per week = average of X amount of days working from home per month $x \in X$ - = monthly net working from home allowance.
+Therefore: 21,7 / 5 (days per week) X the real home working days per week = average of X amount of days working from home per month $x \in X$ - = monthly net working from home allowance.